2 for 1 Month Unlimited Offer for New Members: Click Here To View Full Schedule & to stay up to date with Calendar of Classes/ Events/ Workshops etc.

 Pain in the body means tissues or joints are suffering from damage or trauma.
-It could be an inflamed joint or tendon, or a strained and tired muscle.
-Perhaps it is only in certain positions and angles that pain is felt, but regardless, if the pain is stopping one from achieving certain postures, then it could be time for a professional assessment and diagnosis.
+It could be an inflamed joint or tendon, or a strained muscle.
+Perhaps it is only in certain positions and angles that you feel pain.
+Regardless, if the pain is stopping one from achieving specific postures, then it could be time for a professional assessment and diagnosis.

 Are you getting stuck with some postures?

 If one has been practising yoga for a while and has improved in some postures, but still finding others are complicated and unchanging, chiropractic or physio treatments will assist.

 How Does Chiropractic Treatment Help?

 Chiropractic treatment detects areas of uneasy movement in joints, and delivers a “Chiropractic Adjustment” which is a quick stretch to that stiff joint, Sometimes requiring manipulation and may make a popping sound, or it can be done in another way too, without the crack.
 It has both neurological and physical benefits.
 It moves into the joints, thereby stretching surrounding ligaments and tendons, which physically creates more movement in the joint.
 From a neurological perspective, it helps the brain reconnect to that stiff joint.
 It acts a reminder to the cerebellum, that it can move this way, and re-establishes that connection.
 They are leading to greater awareness of that joint, better balance, posture, and usually a better functioning joint.

 How will physiotherapy help?